 Health Challenge Faculty and Administration

-The Health Challenge is jointly funded by the Princeton Environmental Institute and the Woodrow Wilson School of Public and International Affairs.
+The Health Challenge is funded by the Princeton Environmental Institute and the Woodrow Wilson School of Public and International Affairs and administered by the Center for Health and Wellbeing.